remoteit/docs/guides/setup-on-raspberry-pi.md

 There are many ways to setup your RaspberryPi, and while it is outside the scope of this document to show you how.
 We will give you a breif overview of the process.
 The outline to getting setup is as follows:

-1. Download a recent version of Raspbian
+1. Download a recent version of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/)
-2. Write the Raspbian operating system image to an SD card
+2. Write the Raspbian operating system image to an SD card.
+We recommend [Etcher](https://www.balena.io/etcher/)
 3. Configure SSH on your Pi
-4. ..........

 ### Setup Raspbian

-We recommend [following this guide first](https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0).
+For more details we recommend [following this guide first](https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0).
 It should get you 90% the way towards having a working RaspberryPi using a "heaadless" install.
 A headless install allows you to setup a RaspberryPi without needing a monitor, keyboard or mouse.

 In essence, you should download a Raspbian image and flash it to an SD card.
 Once you do that, you need to enable SSH.
 To do that, you need to create a blank file at the root of the operating system called `ssh`.